Vuyo-Ndebele/SQL---Practical-1/README.md

 FROM retail_sales_dataset;

 -- The above SQL query selects the total amount column and calculate the minimum total amount.
--- It returns the temporary column with the minimum total amount spent.
+-- It returns the row with the minimum total amount spent and allocates it to the temporary column.

 ```